 How to address requirements for government-affiliated apps

-Governments are encouraged to use official government email addresses to create developer accounts, and provide a list of approved apps and/or provide authorized developers with documentation that confirms their ability to create apps for the government.
-We will work with government agencies to verify the legitimacy of affiliated apps.
+Governments are encouraged to use official government email addresses to create developer accounts and to give authorized developers documentation that confirms their ability to create apps for the government.
+We work with government agencies to verify the legitimacy of these affiliated apps.

-Third-party apps that are officially authorized to facilitate a government process such as voting or ID validation may be required to provide proof of permission prior to approval.
+If your app has been authorized to facilitate a government process (such as voting or ID validation), Google may ask you to provide proof of that permission before approving your app.
 This documentation must be submitted by the relevant government or government entity.

-Government entities can provide proof of permission by submitting written documentation, which includes the relevant government contact information for validation.
-Learn about providing advance notice to the Google Play App Review team.
+- Government entities can provide proof of permission by submitting written documentation that includes the relevant government contact information for validation.
+Learn about providing advance notice to Google Play App Review team.

 How to address requirements for unaffiliated apps that communicate government information

 If your app isn’t affiliated with a government entity but communicates government information, it must be transparent about the sources of this information.
 Follow both of these steps:

 - Include easy-to-see information sources in your app’s description and store listing page.

 - Make it clear that the app doesn’t represent a government or political entity.